Usiein/simple-games-with-python/README.md

 # simple-games-with-python
-Games for terminal made using Python3
+CLI (and not only) games which made using Python3 (It's hard to name that stuff games, but I've tried)